AllenNeuralDynamics/aind-metadata-mapper/docs/source/UserGuide.rst

 User Guide
 ==========
 Thank you for using ``aind-metadata-mapper``!
 This guide is intended for scientists and engineers in AIND that wish to generate metadata models (particularly the session model) from specific acquisition machines.
-This repository is designed to centralize code to Extract, Transform, and Load data from multiple acquisition machines.
+This repository is designed to centralize code to ``Extract``, ``Transform``, and ``Load`` data from multiple acquisition machines.

 1. Installation
 ----------------
 Because the metadata-mapper supports multiple acquisition machines and data files, there are large and acquisition-specific dependencies.
 To mitigate this, we recommend installing only the packages you need.

 For example, if you are using the Bergamo acquisition machine and would like to use this package to generate a session.json after an experiment, you can install the package like so:

 .. code:: bash

     pip install aind-metadata-mapper[bergamo]

 The list of acquisition-specific packages is as follows:

 - ``bergamo``: Bergamo acquisition machine
 - ``openephys``: Ephys acquisition machine
 - ``ephys``: Ephys acquisition machine (deprecated, use openephys instead)